Gunnika/Gunnika.github.io/content/home/experience.md

   date_start = "2024-08-12"
   date_end = ""
   description = """
-  * Investigating the cognitive mechanisms behind human interpretation and processing of spatial audio.
+  * Advancing audio generation techniques through deep networks and diffusion models for realistic music synthesis.
-  * Pioneering research in music generation using MEG and MRI data to enhance auditory experiences.
+  * Creating a ”Shazam for the brain” — using time-series biosignal data to recognize and generate music.
   """

 [[experience]]